Particle-Based Assembly Using Precise Global Control: Abstract

 \section{Abstract}

 In micro- and nano-scale systems, particles can be moved by using an external force like gravity or a magnetic field.
 In the presence of adhesive particles that can attach to each other, the challenge is to decide whether a shape is constructible.
-Previous work provides a class of shapes for which constructibility can be decided efficiently, when particles move maximally into the same direction induced by a global signal.
+Previous work provides a class of shapes for which constructibility can be decided efficiently when particles move maximally into the same direction induced by a global signal.

-In this paper we consider the single step model, i.e., each particle moves one unit step into the given direction.
+In this paper we consider the single step model, i.e., a model in which each particle moves one unit step into the given direction.
+We restrict the assembly process such that at each single time step actually one particle is added to and moved within the workspace.
 We prove that deciding constructibility is NP-complete for three-dimensional shapes, and that a maximum constructible shape can be approximated.
 The same approximation algorithm applies for 2D.
 We further present linear-time algorithms to decide whether or not a tree-shape in 2D or 3D is constructible.
 Scaling a shape yields constructibility; in particular we show that the $2$-scaled copy of every non-degenerate polyomino is constructible.
 In the three-dimensional setting we show that the $3$-scaled copy of every non-degenerate polycube is constructible.